Here are some practical considerations before starting up an egg production farm.

 The egg is reasonably protected from adverse environment and spoilage through its shell and membranes.
 Loss of moisture through the shell pores is retarded through the cuticle.

-The invasion of micro-organism is also prevented by the cuticle, while the albumen contains protein which can fight the putrefaction bacteria and retard spoilage by putrefaction.
+The invasion of micro-organisms is also prevented by the cuticle, while the albumen contains protein that can fight the putrefaction bacteria and retard spoilage by putrefaction.

 The effectiveness of these defense mechanisms is of course limited by time and degree of contamination.
 Beyond a certain period of exposure to an adverse environment, the egg will eventually succumb to microbial and other sources of spoilage.